-Now, I was in need of some very fast external hard drive and options.
+Now, I was in need of some very fast external hard drives and options.
 I found out there were really expensive.
-I was surprised by how much of a markup the different products are compared to just the SSD they go inside of your computer.
+I was surprised by how much markup the different products are compared to just the SSD inside of your computer.

-So I actually found another option.
-This is a USP 3.0 portable hard drive enclosure by an attack, if I’m pronouncing that correctly.
+So I found another option.
+This is a USP 3.0 portable hard drive enclosure by an attack if I’m pronouncing that correctly.

 This is very inexpensive.
 It’s under 20 dollars.
 Now, this one is plastic.
-They do have a couple other options, some different styles.
+They do have a couple of options, some different styles.
 One of them is aluminum.

-And this one is actually specifically made for SSD.
-It has some type of either chip or something that actually helps it use more of your SSD capability compared to other regular enclosures.
+And this one is specifically made for SSD.
+It has some type of chip or something that helps it use more of your SSD capability compared to other regular enclosures.

-Of course, you don’t use a one terabyte.
-You can use 120 gig, 250, 512, whatever you want, where you can grab a SSD you already have and pop it in there and get some really fast small storage that is powered just off of one U.S. B 3.0, which is awesome.
+Of course, you don’t use one terabyte.
+You can use 120 gigs, 250, 512, you want, where you can grab an SSD you already have and pop it in there and get some really fast small storage that is powered just off of one U.S. B 3.0, which is awesome.

 I love that.
 I have some other external drives that are USP 2.0.
 They’re big, bulky.

 So if you’re using windows, go and use your search function and find the disk management.
-And as you see here, I just formatted mine to x fat because I wanted to use it on Mac and PCV.
+And see here, I just formatted mine too x fat because I wanted to use it on Mac and PCV.

-Now, this is just a basic tests on the Windows side.
+Now, this is just a test on the Windows side.
 I took some media I worked with, which is usually photos and video, and I transferred it from a raid zero set up in my P.C. to the SSD.

-Now you see it’s writing at two thirty four megabytes a second, which is fairly decent, definitely better than anything that you’re going to get from a regular hard drive.
-And if you look at the task manager now, you’ll see that disk eight, which is the SSD drive Z is at fifty seven percent throughput, just not using everything that it can.
+Now you see it’s writing at 234 megabytes a second, which is fairly decent, better than anything that you’re going to get from a regular hard drive.
+And if you look at task manager now, you’ll see that disk eight, which is the SSD drive Z is at 57 percent throughput, just not using everything that it can.

-And if you look at disk three and five, those are my rate zero setup.
+And if you look at disk three and five, those are rate 0 setups.

-One disk is at ninety one percent and one is at seventy five.
-So it’s actually maxing out my rate zero set up.
-I think it’s actually limiting the data that’s coming through and my radio set was bouncing up to a hundred right there.
+One disk is at 91 percent and one is at 75.
+So it’s maxing out the rate of 0 sets up.
+I think it’s limiting the data that’s coming through and my radio set was bouncing up to a 100 right there.
 So that’s the first that’s writing onto it.

-Now I’m going to do a retest and you see here it’s running at three hundred ten megabytes a second, which is definitely good for an external just power to use USP 3.0.
-And then once again, if you look at the task manager, this time I’m testing it off of the SSD, the external onto my internal SSD, which is drive.
+Now I’m going to do a retest and you see here it’s running at 310 megabytes a second, which is definitely good for an external just power to use USP 3.0.
+And again, if you look at task manager, this time I’m testing it off of the SSD, the external onto my internal SSD, which is drive.

 See, that’s where I have my operating system on.
 Now, if you look at disk eight, disk Zis at 76 percent.
 So it’s using more than it was before, but still not all the way.

 And just six six disk C is where my operating system, all my programs are and so on.
 And that is that 100 percent.
-So it’s still limited by the hardware I have inside of this computer, not the actual SSD.
-And the last screengrab I have for you guys is the external SSD plugged in to my Mac.
+So it’s still limited by hardware inside of this computer, not the actual SSD.
+And the last screengrab I have for you guys is the external SSD plugged into my Mac.

 And this is using Black Magic Designs Speed Test, and I let it go for almost the whole time.

 Now, I am definitely happy with that.
 I know some of the other drives, even SSD that you can purchase for a lot more money.
-Don’t run as fast as this.
-So for under 20 bucks with some closure, you can throw any SSD one in there and or just a regular hard drive.
+Don’t run like this.
+So for under 20 bucks with some closure, you can throw SSD one in there and or just a regular hard drive.